WatershedsWildfireResearchCollaborative/SEPARATE/README.md

 ## License Information
 MIT License

-Copyright (c) 2025 Murphy Watershed Lab
+Copyright (c) 2025 Brendan P. Murphy & Scott R. David

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal